Nitroblast009/ICS4U-Culminating-Portfolio/readme.md

 *Implementation Walk-through:*

-1. When the binary search function is initially called, the full array and the target value `x` are passed in as parameters.
+1. When the binary search function is initially called, the full array and the target value `t` are passed in as parameters.
 The `l` and `r` variables signify the left and right ends, inclusive, of the range the algorithm should search in; on the initial call, they are `0` and `n - 1` respectively
 2. For each call, the index of the midpoint of the array is found.
 Three possible things can happen next:
    1. If the midpoint is the target value, its index is returned throughout all the recursive calls and the algorithm is finished.
 Otherwise the next comparison is made.
-   2. If the midpoint is greater than the target value, a new recursive call is made with array and target value passed in again, but this time the right end of the array is just before the midpoint and the left end of the array stays the same, effectively narrowing the search range by half.
+   2. If the midpoint is greater than the target value, a new recursive call is made with the array and target value passed in again, but this time the right end of the array is set just before the midpoint and the left end of the array stays the same, effectively narrowing the search range by half.
 Otherwise the next comparison happens.
-   3. If the midpoint is less than the target value, a new recursive call is made with array and target value passed in again, but this time the left end of the array is just after the midpoint and the right end of the array stays the same, effectively narrowing the search range by half.
+   3. If the midpoint is less than the target value, a new recursive call is made with the array and target value passed in again, but this time the left end of the array is set just after the midpoint and the right end of the array stays the same, effectively narrowing the search range by half.
-3. Step 2 will continue to repeat until the midpoint is found and returned, or until the last function call is made with no searching range left (i.e. the right end is less than the left end).
+3. Step 2 will continue to repeat until the target value is found as a midpoint and returned, or until the last function call is made with no searching range left (i.e. the right end is less than the left end).
 If the latter is true, then `-1` will be returned, signifying that the target value could not be found.

 > To learn more about recursive functions, please see: [Recursion](https://github.com/Nitroblast009/ICS4U-Culminating-Portfolio#recursion)